OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     ACHAR = 'aaa' 'bbb' 'ccc' ' ddd',
     ABOOL = T T F F/

 The namelist utility includes functions to generate a valid namelist file from a component's set of input variables.
-There are also functions that can be used to parse a namelist file, and load the variable data back into an OpenMDAO component's variables (which can be useful for populating a component with new values.)
+Other functions can parse a namelist file and load the variable data back into an OpenMDAO component's variables (which can be useful for populating a component with new values).

-For example, let's consider a component whose inputs include 5 variables of various types.
-A component that writes out the an input file as a single namelist called `MAIN` would look like this:
+For example, consider a component whose inputs include five variables of various types.
+A component that writes out an input file as a single namelist called `MAIN` would look like this:

 .. testcode:: Namelist